-I will consider the bivariate case as an example.
-Assuming that information about the graph of a joint PMF with finite support, with exception of argument vectors for which the result vanishes, is encoded in a set of triples: $\{(y_{1,1},y_{2,1},z_1),\dots,(y_{1,n},y_{2,n},z_n)\},$ a corresponding function expression $F$ for the same joint PMF with key variables $x_1$ and $x_2$ is as follows:
+For example assuming that information about the graph of a joint PMF with finite support, with exception of argument vectors for which the result vanishes, is encoded in a set of triples: $\{(y_{1,1},y_{2,1},z_1),\dots,(y_{1,n},y_{2,n},z_n)\},$ a corresponding function expression $F$ for the same joint PMF with key variables $x_1$ and $x_2$ is as follows: